Dirt is not the same everywhere

-A simple but fundamental rule is to use a clean cloth for each area to be cleaned: the systems that make this good practice possible are pre-soaking, on-demand soaking and disposable systems.
+A simple but fundamental rule is to use a separate clean cloth or mop for each individual area or surface to be cleaned: the systems that make this good practice possible are widely referred to as pre-soaking, on-demand soaking and disposable systems.

-Also, the touch-free systems are ideal for combating contamination because they allow the disposal of dirty cloths and mops without touching them.
+Equally important, touch-free tool systems are ideal for combating cross-contamination risk because they allow the disposal of dirty cloths and mops without touching them.